dnlcrl/ig-bot/README.md

 # ig-bot

 ## Python3 Instagram grey hat bot (for demonstration purposes only).
+It is not meant to be used

 This is an instagram bot for demonstration purposes, it does the following: